Release Date: September 10, 2018

 Material spans the past, present and future of electric power systems, natural gas and safety.
-It is intended for those considering an affiliated career – whether a technical, hands-on field position or role in the green energy sector – as well as current industry employees with less than three years of experience who have not completed similar training.
+It is intended for those considering an affiliated career – whether a technical, hands-on field position or role in the clean energy sector – as well as current industry employees with less than three years of experience who have not completed similar training.

-“We at National Grid are proud to partner with the University at Buffalo to provide individuals with a convenient way to learn about our energy industry,” says John Bruckner, president of National Grid’s New York business.
+“We at National Grid are proud to partner with the University at Buffalo and SUNY Buffalo State to provide individuals with a convenient way to learn about our energy industry,” says John Bruckner, president of National Grid’s New York business.
 “Raising awareness of all the exciting and significant facets of our industry will enable students to see how they can be part of it and together build a strong future.”

 Registration for the first three courses of the specialization is open.
 The fourth launches on Oct.
 8.

 · Electric Power Systems: covers standards and policies of the electric utility industry, segments of the electric power system, and common components like power cables and transformers.

 · Natural Gas: explores characteristics and properties of natural gas, key factors behind formation of the natural gas industry, and gas and carbon monoxide safety procedures.

 · Safety in the Utility Industry: introduces basic utility industry safety knowledge, including personal protective equipment, fire safety, hazardous materials and their symbols.

 · Energy Industry: The Enterprise: examines regulations of the U.S. power industry, the price structure for electricity and natural gas, the various actors in setting rates, and industry challenges and opportunities.

 Leading course development was UB’s Center for Industrial Effectiveness (TCIE), the business outreach center of the School of Engineering and Applied Sciences.
 Instructors are:

 · Ilya Grinberg, SUNY Buffalo State engineering technology professor